rcl-ssl/docs/authorization/access-control-app.md

 - Click the 'Next' button when you are done

-- Select a service principal : search for the Azure Active Directory application you use created previously
+- Select a service principal : search for the Microsoft Entra ID application you use created previously

 ![install](../images/authorization_access_control/key_vault3.PNG)